intermezzOS/rfcs/text/0004-licensing.md

 We could make the opposite choice and choose the GPL + GFDL.
 This would require relicensing the code, as well as licensing the book.
 And it may drive off some potential contributors.

+We could make everything still be “all rights reserved”, as it is now.
+This makes some things very murky; is a fork unacceptable then?
+It’s also a bit inconsistent to have open source code, but not an open source book, though people do do it.